 State economists predict $686 million kicker in 2020

-Economists released in August their latest revenue forecast, which showed Oregon general and lottery fund resources in the current two-year budget to be about $20.44 billion, $166.8 million higher than projected several months ago.
+On Wednesday, Aug.
+29, economists released their latest revenue forecast, which showed Oregon general and lottery fund resources in the current two-year budget to be about $20.44 billion, $166.8 million higher than projected several months ago.

 "Oregon's economic expansion has largely played out as expected in recent months, yet state revenue collections continue to outpace the forecast," economists wrote in a quarterly revenue forecast.
 "Much of the strong revenue growth can be traced to temporary factors, including the response of Oregonians to federal tax law changes and a spike in estate tax collections."

-While state economists expect to the state collect more revenue than previously expected in the current biennium, which concludes in mid-2019, they now expect to see less revenue in the 2019-2021 budget period.
-Oregon taxpayers receive the kicker when actual revenue in the two-year budget cycle is 2 percent above the original budget.
+While state economists expect to the state collect more revenue than previously expected in the current biennium, which concludes in mid-2019, they now expect to see less revenue in the 2019-21 budget period.
+Oregon taxpayers receive the kicker when actual revenue in the two-year budget cycle are 2 percent above the original budget.

 Economists also predict a corporate tax kicker of about $207.8 million, which will be dedicated to K-12 education in the next biennium.